msf-oca-his/dhis-ca-printable-forms/README.md

 As well as this repo, you will need to also clone the custom_app_commons repository as a sibling to this project.

-#Installing dependencies for local developement:
+#Installing dependencies for local development:
 Dependencies - use brew, apt-get or any package manager to install the following dependencies:
 - nodejs
 - bower